Seo District, Daegu

 Seo-gu stands at the western edge of Daegu's urbanized region.
-It is bounded by the downtown Jung-gu district to the east, by Dalseo-gu to the south and Buk-gu to the north, and by the largely rural area of Dalseong-gun to the west.
+It is bounded by the downtown Jung District to the east, by Dalseo District to the south and Buk District to the north, and by the largely rural area of Dalseong County to the west.
 Most of the western third of Seo-gu is taken up by the rural Sangjungi-dong precinct.